 Placing itself firmly at the forefront of the zero-waste movement, ZWIA (Zero Waste International Alliance) is also an internationally recognized source for zero-waste standards.
 “Working towards a world without waste through public education and practical application of Zero Waste principles, ZWIA’s mission is to drive systemic change using environmental and social justice principles.

 Why zero waste?

-Landfills cannot continue to hold our waste, they are not only harmful to the environment, but they also release CO2, methane, hydrogen sulfide, and other harmful gasses.
+Zero waste to landfill must become a priority if we are to reduce the harmful effects to the environment and the release of CO2, methane, hydrogen sulfide, and other damaging greenhouse gasses.
 Additionally, leachate from landfills enters our groundwater and pollutes farmland and drinking water.